freenas/freenas-docs/userguide/tn_initial.rst

 .. warning:: It is important to use the |web-ui| or the console setup menu for all configuration changes.
-Do not make changes from the command line unless directed by an iXsystems Support Engineer or proven %brand% expert.
+Do not make changes from the command line unless directed by an iXsystems Support Engineer.